amaan2801/LegalAssist-using-LLM-and-RAG/README.md

-# LegalAssist — AI Legal Assistant Using RAG
+# LegalAssist — AI Legal Assistant Using LLM and RAG

 A local AI assistant that answers questions about Indian patent and tax law, drafts legal documents, and maintains conversation history — all running